michae1-g/notes1/README.md

 # About
-This repository contains materials for selected courses I've taken at NUS High and NUS.
+Contains selected courses I've taken from 2026–2027 at NUS High and NUS.

 **Subjects with uploaded materials:**\
 [Chemistry](Chemistry/)\